cockroachdb/docs/cockroachcloud/cluster-management.md

 You can add or remove nodes from your cluster through the Console.
 See [Planning your cluster](#planning-your-cluster) for cluster requirements and recommendations before proceeding.

 {{site.data.alerts.callout_info}}
-CockroachCloud contract customers cannot scale clusters through the Console.
+CockroachDB Cloud contract customers cannot scale clusters through the Console.
 If you need to add or remove nodes, contact [Support](https://support.cockroachlabs.com).
 {{site.data.alerts.end}}

 {{site.data.alerts.callout_info}}